mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Avoid spelling out URLs, but when you need to, leave off the http://www.

 #### Writing about MailChimp

+Our company's legal entity name is "The Rocket Science Group, LLC."
+Our trade name is "MailChimp."
+Use "The Rocket Science Group, LLC" only when writing legal documents or contracts.
+Otherwise, use "MailChimp."

 Always capitalize the first “M” and the “C” in MailChimp.